-1930s hairstyles, as opposed to 1920s hairstyles, are more structured looks.
+1930s hairstyles, as opposed to 1920s hairstyles, consist of more structured looks.
 The ’20s, sometimes called “The Jazz Age,” was an era that gave women the opportunity to express themselves.
-Women could finally vote, proudly hold down office jobs, walk the streets without an escort and they could show off their ankles in clothing that didn’t come down to the floor.
+Women could finally vote, proudly hold down office jobs, walk the streets without an escort, and they could show off their ankles in clothing that didn’t come down to the floor.
 To celebrate and symbolize their freedom, these “Jazz Babies,” as they were called, cut their hair into bobs.

 10 years later, women were living in apartments alone or with friends; they had careers and a vibrant lifestyle.
 1930s hairstyles reflected those changes: As more women joined the workforce, they had money to spend on going to the salon.
 And with newer hairstyling tools, they had lots of options.

-1930s hairstyles could seem as more romantic hairstyles than the defiant bobs of the ’20s.
-To accentuate hair, women used snoods, combs, flowers and cute little hats to show off their personal style.
+1930s hairstyles could seem more romantic hairstyles than the defiant bobs of the ’20s.
+To accentuate hair, women used snoods, combs, flowers, and cute little hats to show off their personal style.

 1930s hairstyles hallmarks are waves—particularly Marcel and finger waves.
 Marcel waves are controlled, set waves that are placed in the hair via curling irons.
 Finger waves are created with fingers and a comb and form that distinct “S” shape.

 Watching period movies, you’ve probably fallen in love with 1930s hairstyles.
-Good news: Updated 1930s hairstyles are on the fashion runways, in music videos and of course, real life.
+Good news: Updated 1930s hairstyles are on the fashion runways, in music videos, and, of course, in real life.
 Check out our fave looks from the era below:

 1. Finger Wave Bob

-Get romantic with structed finger waves.
+Get romantic with structured finger waves.
 When hair is wet, apply a dollop or two of TRESemmé TRES Two Extra Firm Control Gel to hair from crown to roots.
-Then, with a comb and your fingers, create S-shaped waves where ever you want them.
+Then, with a comb and your fingers, create S-shaped waves wherever you want them.
 Use bobby pins to keep waves in place until dry.

-Long staggered waves, waterfall waves or Marcel waves—you can use any of the three terms—was a hallmark of Hollywood stars.
-To create the classic style on your long tresses, follow our tutorial.
+Long staggered waves, waterfall waves, or Marcel waves—you can use any of the three terms—were a hallmark of Hollywood stars.
+To create a classic style on your long tresses, follow our tutorial.

 The French Twist sounds like a special coffee drink or a decadent dessert.
 And just like it sounds, the updo can be worn any time you’re feeling extra special.
 Use Bed Head by TIGI Masterpiece Shine Hairspray to keep the updo up all day (and night) long.